About United Way Guelph Wellington Dufferin

 Raising funds.
 Investing in local programs.

-United Way raises funds for local agencies and programs through the single largest annual community fundraising campaign in Guelph and Wellington and Dufferin counties.
-In 2014, we raised over $3.5 million.
-This was achieved through the dedication of hundreds of volunteers within the community.
+United Way raises funds for local agencies and programs through the single largest annual community fundraising campaign in Guelph and Wellington and Dufferin counties, with the help of hundreds of volunteers within the community.

 Community Impact: United Way staff work closely with local community groups to achieve meaningful, long-term improvements to quality of life in the communities of Guelph, and Wellington and Dufferin Counties.
 Community Impact is about addressing not just the symptoms of problems but also getting at the root causes.